dustinleblanc/Bespin/api/README.md

 - `DB_PASSWORD` - PostgreSQL password (default: "postgres")
 - `DB_NAME` - PostgreSQL database name (default: "bespin")

+### Database Migrations

+Currently, the application uses GORM's AutoMigrate feature for database schema management.
+This automatically creates and updates database tables based on Go struct definitions.
+While this approach is convenient for development, it has some limitations:

+- Limited control over migration process
+- No explicit version control of schema changes
+- May not handle complex migrations well

+For production deployment, we plan to transition to a more robust migration system using tools like `golang-migrate` or `goose`.
+This will provide:

+- Version-controlled database schema
+- Explicit up/down migrations
+- Better handling of complex schema changes
+- SQL-first approach for precise control
+- Integration with deployment processes

 ### Models

 The main database models include: